PetropoulakisPanagiotis/text-classification/README.md

 ## How It Works
 1. At first run the wordcloud.py module.
 Wordcloud generates one file per category.
-2. Before evaluating the classifiers we should find a better dimension for our articles(using lsi).
+2. Before evaluating the classifiers we should find a better dimension for our articles(using lsi with constant classifier).
 In this way we could predict new categories faster, because we have less features after lsi.
 Lsi plot visualizes how the number of features affect accuracy.
 3. The best dimension is settled, so we can tune the hyper-parameters of the classifiers with grid search and cross-validation(avoid over-fitting) -> grind_search modules
 4. After finding the best hyper-parameters for classifiers we can select the best classifier -> train_models.py
 5. In the end we can use the title as information and the porter stemmer to increase our predictions -> beat_the_benchmark.py <br />